Here’s the not-short-enough version…

 Personal Scatter Plot

-This site is my personal scatter plot of ideas.
-I’m not yet sure exactly where that best-fit line will point, but I would like to incorporate at least two broad areas of focus.
+This site is sort of a personal scatter plot of ideas.
+I’m not sure where the best-fit line will point, but I plan to incorporate at least two broad areas of focus.

-The other topical focus of this site will be around self-learning and skill setting, and the challenges faced by those educated in the old paradigm but facing the realities of the new global economy.
-To wit, I will explore how a college drop-out moved to New York City to play music yet ended up working nearly two decades in finance, from startups to a Fortune 50 bank.
+The other topical focus of this site will be around self-learning and upskilling, and the challenges faced by those educated in the old paradigm but facing the realities of the new global economy.
+To wit, I will explore how a college drop-out moved to New York City to play music yet ended up working nearly two decades in the finance industry, from startups to a Fortune 100 investment bank.
 And what I learned in the process.

 So, welcome to my new thing.
-If this interests you please follow along and also reach out.
-And thank you, in advance, for all I will learn and gain from those who do.
+If interested, please follow along.
+For those that do, thank you in advance for all I will learn and gain.

-- Stumbled through school, never finished college, worked lots of jobs, played lots of music;
+- Stumbled through school, skipped out on college, worked lots of jobs, played lots of music;

-- Went backpacking, moved to NYC, got first ‘serious’ job in finance, quit to get serious about music;
+- Took a long walk, stopped in NYC, first ‘serious’ job in finance, quit to get serious about music;

-- Got next job in finance (via music), startup employee #9, rode two acquisitions to top global bank;
+- Re-found finance (via music), startup employee #9, rode two acquisitions to a top global bank;

-- Co-founded fintech startup (2010), made NYC fintech fashionable, missed goal but learned lots;
+- Co-founded a startup (2010), made NYC fintech fashionable, missed target but learned tons;

-- 4 acquisitions, 3 spin-outs and 2 continents later, am prepping for fun and fortune in my next 50;
+- 4 acquisitions, 3 startups and 2 spin-outs later, I’m prepping for fun and fortune in my next 50;